EasyDynamics/oscal-editor-deployment/all-in-one/BUILDING-TESTING.md

 The container can be tested using end-to-end Cypress tests:
 More information on testing can be found in [end-to-end-tests.](../end-to-end-tests)

-After you successfully create a new docker image, to pull the newly created image run:
+After you successfully create a new docker image, run the newly created image by executing:
 ```bash
 docker run -p 8080:8080 -v "$(pwd)"/oscal-content:/app/oscal-content oscal-editor-all-in-one
 ```